pesto-students/p3-pratik-Laveshkumbhalkar/Week-1/README.md

 8. Browser displays HTML content Finally, Done.

-* High Level Components of a browser
+B) High Level Components of a browser
 -------------------------------------

 > The user interface: this includes the address bar, back/forward button, bookmarking menu, etc. Every part of the browser display except the window where you see the requested page.